Have you heard the story of Grace Groner?

 And how could you not?
 When an index is just that: an index of good, mediocre, and poor companies?

 Most people shouldn’t be picking stocks, because most people won’t pass the very first test: having an interest.
-And besides having an interest it helps to have an understanding of behavioral economics, decent math skills, and emotional discipline.
+Besides having an interest it helps to have an understanding of behavioral economics, decent math skills, and emotional discipline.

-I’d argue you also need community.
-A place to get advice and information, and that’s the reason I’m a Motley Fool Stock Advisor subscriber.
+I’d argue you also need community, a place to get advice and information.
+That’s the reason I’m a Motley Fool Stock Advisor subscriber.

 In 2006, when I picked my first stock, it was Stock Advisor that helped me find the best ones to buy.
 That’s what they do: co-founders David and Tom Gardner pick two new stocks every month.